gottomy2/Gottomy2/README.md

   <img src="https://github.com/gottomy2/Gottomy2/blob/main/Welcome.gif" />
 </p>

-As you have probably allready noticed my name is Igor and i am a Junior Developer with specialization in Web Applications design and development.
+As you have probably already noticed my name is Igor and i am a Junior Developer with specialization in Web Applications design and development.
 Most of the time i am working as FullStack Developer 😀 In My free time i like to learn new frameworks languages or technologies 👨‍🎓

-### Resume
-[Here][2] is my resume for more details
+### [Here][2] is my resume for more details

 ## Here are some of my favorites: